koyote92/koyote92/README.md

-### Hi there!
+### Hi there! 👋

 My name is Roman, a 30-year-old programmer from Ufa.
-I started learning programming and computer science from scratch on 03/15/22, and I continue to do so until now.
-Honestly, I never thought I would enjoy it so much!
+I started learning programming and computer science from scratch on 03/15/22.
+Never thought I would enjoy it so much!

 <details>
   <summary>Things I think I know</summary>